-Our lore masters have searched the realm for scrolls that are worthy of your attention and we have chosen three in particular that we have enjoyed reading.
+Our lore masters have searched the realm for tomes that are worthy of your attention and we have chosen three in particular that we have enjoyed reading.

 Ready Player One

 Maybe you’re the sort of adventurer who isn’t afraid of the plane of digital existence.
 If your first adventure included returning a magical chalice to a golden castle while three of the ugliest dragons known to mankind and a bat pursue you, then this is the scroll for you.
 If these references are unfamiliar to you, that’s okay, you’re still a square… just a different kind.
 You will probably still appreciate this scroll if you were raised in the realm of Atari.
 The scroll was crafted by an elite necromancer, Ernest Cline, who brings an ancient beast, called the 1980s, back to life.
 The scroll has been likened to “nostalgia porn”, so if that’s your thing, we recommend that you spring for the Thaumaturgist edition of the scroll which features an enchantment in which the scroll is read with Wil Wheaton’s voice.

 Off to be the Wizard